-In light of ozone's effectiveness, are the three items really negatives, or do we just need to use it safely like electricity, or gasoline?
-All oxidizers will have similar "negative" effect if used improperly.
+In light of ozone's effectiveness, are these three items really negatives or do we just need to use it safely like electricity or gasoline?
+All oxidizers will have similar "negative" effects if used improperly.
 Proper implementation is critical to achieving outstanding results in your process.

 Half Life: Ozone is an unstable molecule which quickly changes back to oxygen.
-The time for half of the ozone in air to decompose (half-life) is 20-60 minutes depending on the temperature and humidity of the ambient air.
-The half-life in clean water is about the same.
-Note: the temperature, pH, and water quality will affect half-life.
+The time for half of the ozone in airto decompose (half-life) can vary from an hour to three days, depending on the temperature, humidity and movement of the ambient air.
+The half-life in water is usually 30 minutes or less, depending on the temperature, pH and water quality.